 If you are considering earning an online associate degree, please consider a few essential points.
 First, seek an online associate degree program that is accredited to ensure that you obtain the quality education you deserve.
 Next, make sure that the credits that you work so hard for, through an online associate degree program, are transferable to another college or university, if necessary.
 Articulation agreements ensure that you can either transfer your credits to another school or continue your education at a later date without losing any credentials that you have already earned.
 Losing course credits translate into lost time and lost dollars.
 Finally, decide what kind of associate degree you would like to receive.

 “You mean there’s more than one type?” you ask.
 Absolutely, there are several to consider; however here, we would like to focus on the three most popular options.
-They are the online Associate of Arts (A.A.), Associate of Science (A.S.) and the Associate in Applied Science (A.A.S.) degrees.
+They are the online Associate of Arts (A.A.), Associate of Science (A.S.), and Associate in Applied Science (A.A.S.) degrees.
 As all associate degree programs are similar, each one is utilized in different applications.
 Your desired job options will help you decide on which program is the best for you.

 Associate of Arts Degree (A.A.)

 You can expect coursework that will focus on the liberal arts plus your choice of electives.
-Liberal arts classes often include English, music or art, psychology and philosophy, as well as, theater, history and perhaps a foreign language.
+Associates in liberal arts classes often include English, music or art, psychology, and philosophy, as well as theater, history, and perhaps a foreign language.
 Minimum math and science coursework may also be required.
 Completion of an A.A. program will provide graduates with entry-level skills in a variety of career opportunities, such as in sales, management, graphic design, advertising, fashion design, or as a preschool teacher, among many other possibilities.
 An online A.A. degree will prepare a student for continued education, such as a bachelor’s degree.